Joseph Paul Cretzer: Prison

-Cretzer began serving his sentence at McNeil Island in February 1940.
+In February 1940, Cretzer began serving his sentence at McNeil Island Corrections Center.
 Cretzer reunited with his old partner and brother-in-law, Arnold Kyle.
-In April 1940, he and Kyle hijacked a prison lorry in an attempt to escape but were both recaptured after three days hiding in the woods.
-On Wednesday, June 26, 1940, Cretzer and Kyle were indicted by a federal grand jury in Tacoma, Washington for attempting to escape from the McNeil Island Penitentiary.
-The convicts were transported from the island to the U.S. District Court in Tacoma for arraignment on four separate occasions and each time postponed a plea.
+In April 1940, he and Kyle hijacked a prison lorry in an attempt to escape.
+Both were recaptured after three days hiding in the woods.
+On June 26, 1940, Cretzer and Kyle were indicted by a federal grand jury in Tacoma, Washington for attempting to escape from the McNeil Island Penitentiary.
+The convicts were transported from the island to the U.S. District Court in Tacoma for arraignment on four occasions, and each time postponed a plea.

 Judge Yankwich, visiting from Los Angeles, was convinced the men were making as many trips as possible, hoping for an opportunity to escape.
-The judge finally declared that he was not going to be a party to any more commuting and would grant no more continuances.
-On Saturday, July 20, Cretzer and Kyle entered pleas of not guilty and Judge Yankwich set the trial date for August 22, 1940.
+The judge declared that he was not going to be a party to any more commuting and would grant no more continuances.
+On July 20, Cretzer and Kyle entered pleas of not guilty, and Judge Yankwich set the trial date for August 22, 1940.
 Tacoma attorneys Anthony M. Ursich, and William F. LeVeque were appointed to represent the defendants.
-A trial began in a U.S. District Court in Tacoma on Thursday, August 22, 1940.
-During the sentencing in the courthouse a US Marshal Artis James Chitty entered a cell to return Cretzer and Kyle back to the courtroom.
-Chitty entered the cell, the two men sprang to their feet and Cretzer grabbed Chitty around the waist and pulled him forward.
+A trial began in a U.S. District Court in Tacoma on August 22, 1940.

+During the sentencing in the courthouse, US Marshal Artis James Chitty entered a cell to return Cretzer and Kyle back to the courtroom.
+The two men sprang to their feet and Cretzer grabbed Chitty around the waist and pulled him forward.
 Marshal Chitty was thrown against the cell wall and Kyle reached for Chitty's right-hand back pocket in an attempt to snatch his revolver.
 A struggle ensued and all three men fell onto the floor.
 A penitentiary guard grabbed Kyle just as he struck Chitty in the face with his right fist.

 More guards rushed in and quickly subdued the prisoners.
 Chitty arose, berated the men and then walked into an adjoining office.
 Chitty while speaking to a clerk, Lillian Holtz, collapsed onto the floor and was unconscious.
 He was carried into his private office where two physicians pronounced him dead.
 Less than 10 minutes had elapsed from the time he was attacked until his death.
-He had died from a heart attack as result of a struggle with Cretzer following another failed attempt to escape.
+He died from a heart attack as result of the struggle with Cretzer, following another failed attempt to escape.

 Deputy marshals escorted Cretzer and Kyle back into the courtroom and Judge Yankwich resumed the trial.
 When the court denied a motion for a mistrial, the two defendants withdrew their not-guilty pleas and entered pleas of guilty to the escape charge.
-Judge Yankwich thereupon sentenced Cretzer and Kyle to additional terms of five years, to commence at the expiration of their 25-year sentences for bank robbery.
+Judge Yankwich sentenced Cretzer and Kyle to additional terms of five years, to commence at the expiration of their 25-year sentences for bank robbery.
 The Bureau of Prisons quietly transferred Cretzer and Kyle to the Alcatraz Island Federal Penitentiary in San Francisco Bay, a maximum security prison established in 1934 to hold violent and incorrigible prisoners.